 Once the sensor is connected, configure the IoT platform to collect, store, and visualize the solar radiation data.
 This typically involves:

 Alerts and Notifications: Set up automated alerts based on specific solar radiation thresholds.
-For example, you can set an alert if solar radiation exceeds a certain value, indicating potential overexposure to sunlight in a greenhouse or a malfunctioning solar panel.
+You can set an alert if solar radiation goes above a certain level.
+This suggests there may be too much sunlight in a greenhouse or an issue with a solar panel.

-One of the main benefits of integrating solar radiation sensors with IoT systems is the ability to automate actions based on real-time data.
+One main benefit of using solar radiation sensors with IoT systems is automating actions based on real-time data.
 For instance:

 Solar Farm Applications: Automatically adjust the orientation of solar panels based on solar radiation readings to optimize energy capture throughout the day.